 Computer scientists can take steps to move computer forensics into a more rigorous position as a science by being able to make well-reasoned and concrete claims about the accuracy and validity of conclusions presented in court.
 Our goal is to try to point out the confusion between forensic practitioners, law enforcement officials, and computer scientists, and to encourage a dialog, in hopes that the groups will begin to work more closely together in order to solve the critical problems that exist in the application of computer science to legal issues.
 We seek to help the different groups understand the steps that must be taken in order to make claims about computer forensic data, and under what conditions those claims are appropriate and when they are not.
 In this paper, Section 2 discusses the varying terminology used by the different people involved with computer forensics.
-Section 3 discusses the technology used by forensic practitioners, and that which has been developed by computer scientists.
-Section 4 discusses the notion of forensic models, how different groups use the term, and how the concept can be unified.
-Section 5 presents our conclusions on how forensic systems can ultimately be improved to advance computer forensics as a science.
+Section 3 discusses the importance of developing common understanding among researchers and practitioners who use forensic techniques outside of the courtroom.
+Section 4 discusses the technology used by forensic practitioners, and that which has been developed by computer scientists.
+Section 5 discusses the notion of forensic models, how different groups use the term, and how the concept can be unified.
+Section 6 presents two case studies where forensic analysis is hindered by the lack of a unified model.
+Section 7 presents our conclusions on how forensic systems can ultimately be improved to advance computer forensics as a science.